Top Catalan And Spanish History Books For Travelers

 AND BONUS!
 The Spanish history book that helps you understanding why the Catalans don’t want to be part of Spain anymore:

-So what about you?
-Head to the comments below and tells us: what is your favorite book on the history of Spain?
+What is your favorite book on the history of Spain?